tjmahr/tjmahr.github.io/_posts/2021-07-07-slay-the-spire-snecko-eye-simulation.md

 comboing off each other.
 You might get the curse [Pain] which drains you of 1 health every time you play a card.
 (This is bad.)
 But then you find a [Rupture] which increases your strength every time you take damage from a card.
-Then you get [Runic Cube] which draws you a card every time you take damage.
+Then you get [Runic Cube] which draws you an extra card every time you take damage.
 Finally, you find [Reaper] which converts damage into health.
 So you now have this card-drawing, strength-building, self-sustaining engine that makes you unstoppable.